magnomilk100/AgenticBlogGeneratorLG/README.md

 # 🤖 AgenticBlogGeneratorLG

-A multi-agent LLM system that automates blog generation using AI—integrating OpenAI, Hugging Face, and custom agents for research, drafting, and refinement.
+A multi-agent LLM system Langgraph example that automates blog generation using AI—integrating Groq, can be extended to any LLM OpenAI, Hugging Face, and custom agents for research, drafting, and refinement.
+Dont use it in production environment.
+If you want so, add all the validations, error handling, throtling, authorization, authentication if needed.

 ---